Pandemic Puts A Crimp On Voter Registration, Potentially Altering Electorate

 Dickey thinks the pandemic has probably had more impact on some of the party's other activities.
 "It was our plan to be doing all of our voter persuasion and voter turnout efforts in person," he said.
 They're now doing it over the phone.

-Organizers of both parties say they always try to meet voters where they are but now that means reaching them at home and online.
+Organizers of both parties say they always try to meet voters where they are, but now that means reaching them at home and online.

 One group that's benefiting is the nonprofit Vote.org, which uses technology to register and mobilize voters.

-"We're having an avalanche of people come to us," as a result of groups ditching their in-person campaigns, said Vote.org CEO Andrea Hailey.
+"We're having an avalanche of people come to us" as a result of groups ditching their in-person campaigns, said Vote.org CEO Andrea Hailey.

 The group has helped register more than a half million people so far this year, with a focus on young voters and people of color.